 Ken's House of Pancakes

 Considering you're a college student, you will want to know where the 24hr restaurants are.
 This is the most common solution to the late night munchies.
-More info
+Visit the Ken's House of Pancakes website.

 If you want monstrous portions of Mexican food and freshly made chips, this is your place.
 It's a lively place with music and features a different artist's work every few weeks.
-More info
+Visit the Lucy's Taqueria website.

 Let's face it, we live next to an ocean!
 And with ocean based cultures comes sushi!
 Consider this a budget friendly outing, where each roll can be as little as $3 though the average is around $5.
-More Info.
+Visit the Ocean Sushi website.

 Again, these are only a few.
 We have Japanese, Thai, Indian, Mexican, Hawaiian restaurants and more in addition to the typical burger, ice cream or dinner options to which you may be accustomed.